smansoori87/study-notes/java-questions.md

 - Similar to above, in the future Spring may add special functionalities for @Service, @Controller and @Repository based on their layering conventions.
 Hence, it's always a good idea to respect the convention and use it in line with layers.

 ---

+## Java Class Loader
+- ***Bootstrap Class Loader:*** It loads standard JDK class files from rt.jar and other core classes.
+It is a parent of all class loaders.
+It doesn't have any parent.
+When we call String.class.getClassLoader() it returns null, and any code based on it throws NullPointerException.
+It is also called Primordial ClassLoader.
+It loads class files from jre/lib/rt.jar.
+For example, java.lang package class.

+- ***Extensions Class Loader:*** It delegates class loading request to its parent.
+If the loading of a class is unsuccessful, it loads classes from jre/lib/ext directory or any other directory as java.ext.dirs.
+It is implemented by sun.misc.Launcher$ExtClassLoader in JVM.

+- ***System Class Loader:*** It loads application specific classes from the CLASSPATH environment variable.
+It can be set while invoking program using -cp or classpath command line options.
+It is a child of Extension ClassLoader.
+It is implemented by sun.misc.Launcher$AppClassLoader class.
+All Java ClassLoader implements java.lang.ClassLoader.